hamidrezakhodajou/MRDC-CNN/README.md

 2. Train networks using the script named *Train.py*.
 3. You can evaluate the trained networks on the test data using the script named *Test.ipynb*.

-# Result
+# Representative Results

-Figures 1-3 portray representative CT reconstruction results of the MRDC-CNN for various organs as an example.
+Figures 2-4 portray representative CT reconstruction results of the MRDC-CNN for various organs as an example.

 ![Colon](https://user-images.githubusercontent.com/42764887/149763656-02e82e6a-7ca0-4284-94f5-b694d3387c1a.png)
-Fig. 1.
+Fig. 2.
 Representative reconstructed qualitative results from different views on a representative trunk-test image of the colon region.
 The reference images are presented in the first and second columns of the first row.
 Columns 3-5 of the first row contained reconstructed images of FBP (used as the input of our network), and the second row shows reconstructed results of the MRDC-CNN.

 ![Kidney](https://user-images.githubusercontent.com/42764887/149764076-f188734e-0d4c-4dee-a614-ccd0abf6612c.png)
-Fig. 2.
+Fig. 3.
 Representative reconstructed qualitative results from different views on a representative trunk-test image of the kidney region.
 The reference images are presented in the first and second columns of the first row.
 Columns 3-5 of the first row contained reconstructed images of FBP (used as the input of our network), and the second row shows reconstructed results of the MRDC-CNN.

 ![Liver_Tumor](https://user-images.githubusercontent.com/42764887/149764216-11523a8d-2ce7-4f4d-a4bd-59a9f6f6c86f.png)
-Fig. 3.
+Fig. 4.
 Representative reconstructed qualitative results from different views on a representative trunk-test image of the liver region.
 The reference images are presented in the first and second columns of the first row.
 Columns 3-5 of the first row contained reconstructed images of FBP (used as the input of our network), and the second row shows reconstructed results of the MRDC-CNN.